 Comprehensive Overview: Diving Deeper into UV Light

 At a molecular level, UV light's germicidal properties stem from its ability to damage the nucleic acids (DNA and RNA) of microorganisms.
 When UV light, particularly UVC, penetrates a cell, it can disrupt the bonds holding the genetic material together.
 This damage prevents the microorganism from replicating, effectively rendering it harmless.
-The degree of effectiveness depends on the intensity and duration of the UV exposure, as well as the type of microorganism being targeted.
+Still, the degree of effectiveness depends on the intensity and duration of the UV exposure, as well as the type of microorganism being targeted.
 Some microorganisms are more resistant to UV light than others, requiring higher doses for inactivation.

 Another significant application of UV light is in medical treatments.
 Phototherapy, which uses UV light to treat skin conditions like psoriasis and eczema, has been practiced for decades.
 Controlled doses of UVA or UVB light can help reduce inflammation, slow down cell growth, and alleviate symptoms.
 The treatment is typically administered under medical supervision to minimize the risk of side effects.
 The effectiveness of phototherapy lies in its ability to target specific cells in the skin without affecting the rest of the body.